Symmetry as a shadow of topological order and a derivation of topological holographic principle: Introduction

 To place the above holographic point view on a firmer foundation, we note that even though we use transformations described by groups or higher groups to define symmetries, in fact, a symmetry is not about transformations.
 What a symmetry really does is to select a set of local symmetric operators which form an algebra.
 The algebra of all local symmetric operators determines the possible quantum phases and phase transitions, as well as all other properties allowed by the symmetry.
-Thus, isomorphic algebras give rise to the same physical properties, and should be regarded as equivalent symmetries.
-Those isomorphic classes of algebra were referred to as \textsf{categorical symmetries} in \Rf{JW191213492,KZ200514178}, which, by definition, describe all known and unknown types of symmetries.
-However, the term ``categorical symmetry'', later, was also used to refer to algebraic higher symmetry (\ie non-invertible symmetry) by some people.
-So here, we use \catsymm\ to stress that the term is used in the sense of \Rf{JW191213492,KZ200514178}.
+However, the algebra of local symmetric operators does not contain symmetry transformations and it is hard to identify the corresponding symmetry group from such an algebra (but see Refs. \onlinecite{MM210810324} and \onlinecite{MM220903370} where symmetry is reconstructed using commutant algebras).